emaloney/CleanroomConcurrency/INTEGRATION.md

 If successful, you should see `CleanroomConcurrency.framework` listed under both the *Embedded Binaries* and *Linked Frameworks and Libraries* sections.

 ### 4. Create a build phase to strip the Carthage framework

+> **Note:** You do *not* need to perform this step when building for Mac OS X. This step is only necessary when building for targets that can be run in a simulator.

 In Xcode, select the *Build Phases* tab in the build settings for your application target.